JonathanLigh/express-workshop/ReadMe.md

 4. A route for accessing a joke in quotation marks. e.g. `GET /quotes/jokes` will return either joke type but in quotes
 5. A route for accessing x jokes. e.g. `GET /jokes/5` will return 5 jokes.

-Rather than trying to fit all of these routes on one file, try looking at `express`'s `Router` object in its documentation.
+Feel free to deviate from those example route names, we want you to design your API however you wish before we move onto more advanced design techniques tomorrow.

 Note: For routes 3,4,5 we will discuss a much better strategy tomorrow for handling inputs, cause those are NOT industry standard methods by any means.

 You can test the success of your server by accessing `localhost:<PORTNUMBER>/<your api route>` in your browser's URL while the server is running.

 If you finish and are confident with your implementation, ask one of us to come over and check it over.
-We'll also suggest more challenging considerations if you feel up for the task.
+We'll suggest more challenges if you feel up for the task.